Looking to get an energy efficiency assessment completed under the Green Deal? uSwitch explains where to start and what to look for in an assessor

 Your Green Deal advisor is qualified to make recommendations of what measures would be most suitable for your home.

-What is on my Green Deal advice report?
+What will be on the Green Deal advice report?

 What will the Green Deal advisor recommend?